Sauerkraut Balls

 1. Melt butter in skillet, add onion and brown.
 Add sausage and brown.

 2. Stir in flour until it disappears.
-Drain sauerkraut well — cut through with a knife — and add to sausage.
+Drain sauerkraut well — cut through with a knife — and add to sausage mixture.

 3. Add parsley and beef bouillon broth.
 Stir until stiff.
 Put in bowl and chill.